WellthCare

 • Not be eligible for other government programs like Medicaid or Medicare.

 These credits can be applied monthly to lower your premium payment or claimed on your annual tax return.
-The American Rescue Plan Act and Inflation Reduction Act have temporarily enhanced these subsidies, eliminating the "subsidy cliff" at 400% FPL and ensuring those earning above that threshold pay no more than 8.5% of their income on a benchmark plan.
+The American Rescue Plan Act and Inflation Reduction Act temporarily enhanced these subsidies, eliminating the "subsidy cliff" at 400% FPL and ensuring those earning above that threshold pay no more than 8.5% of their income on a benchmark plan.

 Employer-Sponsored "Subsidies" and The WellthCare Model